alvarop/protox/README.md

 See [hardware.md](hardware.md) for hardware notes (pinouts, etc...)

 See [a7105.py](a7105.py) for python module that decodes A7105 SPI packets into readable text

 See [checksum.py](checksum.py) for packet checksum computation and explanation.

 See [quadcsv.py](quadcsv.py) for script to process Saleae Logic SPI CSV data into more manageable chunks

+See the [fw/controller](fw/controller) directory for the STM32F4 firmware I'm using to bridge between the radio and computer (via USB)

+See (or don't, it's terrible) [sw/ProtoXRemote](sw/ProtoXRemote) for an OSX app that translates mouse and keyboard movement to controls for the quadcopter.